CodeURJC-DAW-2019-20/webapp5/API.md

-# CONTaFin - API REST Documentation
+# LCDD Application - API REST Documentation

 ## About our API
 All you can find in our API Rest is information about users, merchandaising, events, games, tournaments and UserRole.
 All you need to do is simply; you have to follow the API rules.
 If you try to do following a different way, it's probably what you will recieve an error.